 Feeling you have ‘tunnel vision’

-After testing, Dr. Yew may recommend a pair of spectacles, neuro-rehabilitation (vision therapy for those brain injury), or a combination of both.
-Dr. Yew has had additional training with the traumatic brain injury population and is experienced in prescribing different coloured tints, mild prisms, and selective occlusion to aid in your visual symptoms.
+After testing, our optometrists may recommend a pair of spectacles, neuro-rehabilitation (vision the rapy for those brain injury), or a combination of both.
+Our doctors have had additional training with the traumatic brain injury population and are experienced in prescribing different coloured tints, syntonics(light therapy), yoked prisms, and selective occlusion to aid in your visual symptoms.
 It is important to note that a collaborative care effort with other health professionals (ex. physiotherapists, occupational therapists, chiropractors, physicians, etc.) are essential in the recovery of a patient with concussion.